 US commerce secretary meets Chinese counterpart in Beijing

-Raimondo's visit -- which will last until Wednesday -- is the latest in a series of high-level trips to China by US officials in recent months.
+Her visit is the latest in a series of high-level trips to China by US officials in recent months as Washington works to cool trade tensions with Beijing.

-The visits could culminate in a meeting between the nations' leaders, with US President Joe Biden saying recently that he was expecting to sit down with China's Xi Jinping this year.
+The trips could culminate in a meeting between their leaders, with US President Joe Biden saying recently that he was expecting to sit down with China's Xi Jinping this year.

-Raimondo met on Monday morning with Chinese Commerce Minister Wang Wentao, who said it was a "great pleasure to conduct dialogue and coordination with you in the field of economy and trade".
+Raimondo met on Monday morning with Chinese Commerce Minister Wang Wentao, describing the economic relationship between the two countries as "the most significant in the world".

+"We share $700 billion dollars of trade and I concur with you that it is profoundly important that we have a stable economic relationship," she said, according to a readout from the US Commerce Department.

 In posts on the social media platform X, Raimondo said she was "looking forward to a productive few days".